-If you or anyone you know is wondering how to get emancipated in Australia, read the article below to understand all important information related to child emancipation in Australia.
-Primarily, the answer to the question of how to get emancipated in Australia is that an application will need to be made to the Children’s Court.
+If you or anyone you know is wondering how to get emancipated in Australia, read the article below.
+It has all the important information related to child emancipation in Australia.
+Primarily, the answer to this question is that you have to make an application to the Children’s Court.

 - physical injury;